osrs-gear-discord/gear-discord/from-discord-to-update/god wars dungeon/nex.md

 - Being aware of Nex's position/specials.
 Example: Ice phase generally attacks both players.
 If you are on the ice minion and one player is able to move outside of its attack range whilst still being able to attack the minion, then do so.
 - The goal should always be to avoid damage whilst not losing DPS.

-## Quick bank
+## Quick Banking

-Banking in between kills does not require an alt and allows you to kill nex without taking breaks in any team size > 5.
+Banking in between kills does not require an alt and allows you to kill Nex without taking breaks in any team size > 5.
 Profiting KC is not an issue as long as you keep your mistakes on the lower side.

 Example: https://www.twitch.tv/videos/1267288632